AdaptableTools/connectifi-fdc3-demo/README.md

 ```
 raises: {
   // Raise 3 Intents: `ViewChart`, `ViewNews` and `ViewInstument`
-  // Create an FDC3 Action Button for all 3 - each of which will be rendered in default FDC3 Action Column
+  // Create an FDC3 Action Button for all 3 Intents
+  // Each button will be rendered in the default FDC3 Action Column
   // Note: All 3 Intents use the mapping that was created in `gridDataContextMapping`
   ViewChart: [
     {